 You will need to provide one of the following, which must have been issued no earlier than one month before the application is made:-

-- A Criminal Convictions Certificate (Basic Disclosure), which can be obtained from Disclosure Scotland who can be contacted on 0870 609 6006.
-Applications for basic disclosures can also be made online via the Disclosure Scotland website
+- A Criminal Convictions Certificate (Basic Disclosure), which can be obtained from the Disclosure and Barring Service.
+Applications for basic disclosures can be made online via the GOV.UK website here: Request a basic DBS check

 - The results of a subject access search under the Data Protection Act 1998(b) of the Police National Computer by the National Identification Service.